 Gage blocks provide fixed length, thickness, or angle standards and are manufactured to specific flatness, parallelism, and dimensional standards.
-End measuring rods or micrometer standards are fixed length setting gage or standards used for checking or calibrating micrometers or other length/thickness gages.
+End measuring rods, or micrometer standards, are fixed-length setting gages or standards used for checking or calibrating micrometers or other length/thickness gages.
 End measuring rods consist of long, ground bars manufactured to precise tolerances, and with a central insulating handle.
-Precision gage balls are precisely manufactured spherically shapes for gaging spherical cavities, tapered holes, or machine tool set up.
+Precision gage balls are precisely manufactured and spherically shaped for gaging spherical cavities, tapered holes, or machine tool set up.